phytest-devs/phytest/README.md

 ![POC meme](https://memegenerator.net/img/instances/67223136.jpg)

-# PhyPyTest POC
+# phytest POC

 ## General info and questions

 This is an example of how we could use pytest for the quality control checks.

-The idea would be to take `./phypytest/alignments/*` as an example and then wrap some of that functionality up with utility functions to make it reusable.
+The idea would be to take `./phytest/alignments/*` as an example and then wrap some of that functionality up with utility functions to make it reusable.
 We could then wrap the whole thing in a CLI and provide a library of tests for sequences, alignments and trees etc.

 ## Install